alphagov/icinga_slack_webhook/README.rst

-      -h, --help           show this help message and exit -c CHANNEL           The channel to send the message to -m MESSAGE           The text of the message to send -s SUBDOMAIN         Slack.com subdomain
-      -t TOKEN             The access token for your integration -A SERVICEACTIONURL  An optional action_url for this alert {default: None}
+      -h, --help           show this help message and exit -c CHANNEL           The channel to send the message to -m MESSAGE           The text of the message to send -u WEBHOOKURL        The webhook URL for your integration -A SERVICEACTIONURL  An optional action_url for this alert {default: None}
       -H HOST              An optional host the message relates to {default: UNKNOWN}
       -L LEVEL             An optional alert level {default: UNKNOWN}